RuiCunhaM/Template-Netronome-P4/README.md

 # Template Netronome P4

 A template repository to work with P4 programs on Netronome SmartNICs.
+Mostly a wrapper around `nfp4build` with sensible defaults for `Agilio CX 2x10GbE` SmartNICs.

 ## Usage